samsquire/ideas4/README.md

 }
 ```

 How to implement this behaviour in a data driven approach and be efficient?
+It can detect all the places where the code must be inserted.

 Stream processing, pattern matching and the expression problem solution